apple/swift-distributed-tracing/README.md

 > ⚠️  ⚠️  ⚠️
 >
-> We anticipate the upcoming [Swift Concurrency](https://forums.swift.org/t/swift-concurrency-roadmap/41611) features to have an significant impact on the usage of these APIs, if task-local values **(proposal coming soon)** would be accepted into the language.
+> We anticipate the upcoming [Swift Concurrency](https://forums.swift.org/t/swift-concurrency-roadmap/41611) features to have an significant impact on the usage of these APIs, if task-local values **(proposal coming soon)** are accepted into the language.
 >
 > As such, we advice to adopt these APIs carefully, and offer them _optionally_, i.e. provide defaulted values for context paramters such that users do not necessarily have to use them – because the upcoming Swift Concurrency story should enable APIs to gain automatic context propagation using task locals (if the proposal were to be accepted).
 >